MissionMarsFourthHorizon/operation-remote-resupply/Module 6 (Draft)/Operation Remote Resupply, Part 6.md

 Estimated time to complete this lab: **45** minutes.

 <a name="Exercise1"></a>
-## Exercise 1: Add a Xamarin.UITest project to a Xamarin Forms solution ##
+## Exercise 1: Add a UI test project to a Xamarin Forms solution ##

 Although testing can be integrated into your development lifecycle at any time, the best time get started with testing, including UI testing, is during the development phase of a mobile app.
 Automated tests are typically "iterative" meaning they are often written as app features are being developed, and then adjusted and enhanced over the life of an app.